jaameypr/jaameypr/README.md

 - 15yrs
-- interested in Lua, Java and HTML
+- interested in Lua, Java, JavaScript, HTML and CSS